 The quality of your nutrition directly influences the health of your skin.
 The phrase “we are what we eat” perfectly describes the impact that nutrition has on the short, medium, and long-term health of our skin.
 Moreover, many diseases caused by a lack of certain nutrients or due to poor nutrition, like the blotchiness and lesions caused by a lack of vitamin B12, can manifest itself in our skin.
+You can also use Dermacol Foundation to get your skin a better and more complete treatment.

 Essential Nutrients for Healthy Skin